Why travel in Afghanistan?

 Is Afghanistan safe to travel?

-We only host adventures in Badakhstan, home of the Wakhan corridor.
+We only arrange travel to the Wakhan Corridor, in the northern province of Badakhshan.
 Those who do cross the border from Tajikistan into this sliver of wilderness are never disappointed.

 Things to do in Afghanistan

 Ascend Noshaq.
-The second highest mountain in the Hindu Kush is no easy climb.
-Treacherous snow coats the peaks of Noshaq and clambering up to its summit is challenging.
+The second highest mountain in Afghanistan’s Hindu Kush range is no easy climb.
+Treacherous snow coats the peak of Noshaq and it’s a challenging ascent to the summit.
 If you can pull it off, views of the entire Wakhan Corridor will be your reward.

 How to travel Afghanistan